vegarsti/vegarsti.github.io/_posts/2020-04-21-go-rate-limiter.md

 We have a rate limiter that will allow 2 requests per second.
 We're almost there!
-(Notice the arrows on the channel types here!
-The channel type in `receive` is slightly different from the one in `sendTick`.)
+(Did you notice that the channel type in `receive` is slightly different from the one in `sendTick`?
+The arrows specify whether the channel can be received from or sent to - see [Channel Directions on gobyexample.com](https://gobyexample.com/channel-directions).)

 ### Using `select` to perform a default action

-By default sends and receives on a channel block until both the sender and receiver are ready.
+By default sends and receives on a channel _block_ until both the sender and receiver are ready.
 If we create a buffered channel, this isn't the case _when there is spare capacity in the channel_.
-But as we saw, the `<-rateLimiter` call blocks until there is a value to be received from the channel.
+But when there isn't, the channel blocks.
+We saw this with the `<-rateLimiter` call above.

 Let's think about our problem again.
 If there is no value to be received from the channel, it means that we have exhausted the high priority queue for the current second.
 So if we have got a request, we want to send it to the lower priority queue.